lucapette/website/content/writing/my-programming-principles.md

 ---

 {{< message class="is-info">}} This is a _long_ read.
-Right after the introduction there's a table of content in case you don't want to read it all.
+Right after the introduction I provided a table of content to help you navigate the article.
  {{</ message >}}

 One day, when asked how he had prepared for a game he had just played, Alexander